ncu-cryosensing/FRAME/README.md

 ### Using FRAME API

 FRAME's API service is designed for developers and data repository administrators who want to integrate FRAME into their own systems.
-Instead of using the built-in FRAME GUI, the API accepts [something] and returns an assessment report in JSON format.
+Instead of using the built-in FRAME GUI, the API accepts a JSON-formatted metadata record and returns an assessment report in JSON.

+To use the FRAME API, simply follow the instructions above and get FRAME using Docker or manual installation.
+After the server starts, you can access localhost using a web browser on a different port: `http://localhost:3006` (default) for instructions and API usage examples.

 <!-- , allowing them to build their own user interfaces, automate metadata validation workflows, or integrate FRAME with existing repository platforms. -->

 ## License

-MIT License (See license file for details)
+MIT License.
+See the license file for details.

 ## Dev team and contact

-The NCU CryoSensing Team. https://www.ncu-cryosensing.org/
+For development questions or potential collaboration, feel free to open an issue or reach out to the CryoSensing Team at National Central University. https://www.ncu-cryosensing.org/

+Pull Requests to the dev branch are also welcome!